 Make.com Price Plans

-Free Plan — $0/month: 1,000 operations/month, 2 active scenarios, basic features.
-Forever-free.
+Free Plan — $0/month: 1,000 credits/month, 2 active scenarios, no-code builder, 3,000+ apps, 15-minute minimum interval.

 Here’s a quick summary of what users praise and criticize across G2, Capterra, and independent reviews of Make.com.